“Spring is different this year.

 But, maybe not surprising.
 One aspires to be a world-class global city with all the amenities, transport and variety of a world-class global city.
 As anybody who lives there can tell you, it is far from perfect and surely doesn’t have the balance right particularly where housing is concerned.
 But Seattle seems mostly not to aspire to be a city at all.

-This might be a great place if you already have a group of friends or a family and have less of a need to interact more broadly.
-Most of the people I know here like it.
-But I’m always looking for new people and random experiences, whether at home or when I travel.
+Seattle might be a great place if you already have a group of friends or a family and have less of a desire to interact more broadly.
+Most people I know here like it.
+I guess some people really like staying home.
+I never have.
+My mom’s in her 80s and she’s still out many days/nights of the week: working at a small museum, singing in a chorus, concerts, theater, you name it.
+Real cities offer that.
+Not here.
+I’m always looking for new people and random experiences, whether at home or when I travel.
 I rarely meet people in organized groups, and I’ve developed exactly one lasting friendship at work in my entire life.